YU000jp/show-weekday-and-week-number/readme.md

 ### Monthly Journal 🌛 / Quarterly Journal

 - Click the link on the left side of the mini calendar will open a page like `[[2023/10]]`.
-  >TThere is page generation feature like Weekly Journal. 🆙
+  > There is page generation feature like Weekly Journal. 🆙

 ### Slash Command 🆕